StyleBooth: Image Style Editing with Multimodal Instruction: Experiments

-~\cref{fig:bench} showcases the editing results from our method alongside those of the baseline methods.
+\textbf{Qualitative comparisons.} The editing results of \method alongside those of the baselines are shown in ~\cref{fig:bench}.
 Our approach exhibits commendable performance with novel styles, such as "Picasso" and "Claymation", as well as with instructions framed in previously unseen syntax, demonstrating robust zero-shot learning abilities in text-based tasks.
 As previously discussed, Emu Edit falls short in adequately applying the requisite style features to the edited images, leading to a high resemblance between the original and the edited images.
 Additionally, Magic Brush has a propensity to concentrate on local areas after fine-tuning on datasets specific to local editing, even when engaged in style editing tasks.
 In comparison to InstructPix2Pix, our method displays superior precision in style editing and mitigating artifacts.
 Above all, our edited images stand out as the most accurate and visually appealing among those produced by competing methods.